Frequently Asked Questions

 What is the different between a first generation (1G) and second generation (2G or SGAs)?

-The cultic studies literature increasingly refers to those who join or who are recruited into a cult as adults as "first generation" (1G) and those spending all or part of their childhood in a cult as "second generation" (2G) or SGAs (second generation adults).
+The cultic studies literature increasingly refers to those who join or who are recruited into a cult as adults as "first generation" (FGAs) and those spending all or part of their childhood in a cult as "second generation" (SGAs - (second generation adults).
+Those whose family have been member for many generations are referred to as transgenerational or multi-generation (MGAs).

 SGA cult leavers have, to a large degree, had to speak out about their own experiences because their very particular difficulties have not been recognised by society.